 Four months later, it can be fairly said that the process of awarding that contract has done anything but improve the city's image.
 Instead of being a celebration of Eureka and a vetting of ideas on how it can turn its best face toward the world, the process has been dominated by controversy and "plagued by misinformation," as the City Manager's Office put it in a June 3 press release.
 Even before a Journal inquiry led City Attorney Bob Black to determine city staff had provided misinformation to the public and the council, and the process had potentially caused "significant exposure to litigation," some in the local marketing and tourism industries were already questioning if the procedure for handling the proposals was above board.

-Then, after being briefed in closed session by Black as the Journal went to press June 4, the council voted in closed session to go against what staff had strongly recommended just a couple of weeks earlier, disqualifying a local organization's proposal and directing the city manager to negotiate the contract with a national firm based in Virginia.
+Then, after being briefed in closed session by Black as the Journal went to press June 4, the council voted to go against what staff had strongly recommended just a couple of weeks earlier, disqualifying a local organization's proposal and directing the city manager to negotiate the contract with a national firm based in Virginia.
 Both decisions will come back before the council in the form of resolutions June 18.

 During a tense Eureka City Council meeting May 21, members of the council lamented that what they deemed a flawed process used to select finalists for the marketing contract had broken the public's trust.

 Things have since gone from bad to worse amid new revelations, including that staff repeatedly and materially misrepresented key facts about how the process played out.